 We will offer opportunities and employ specific strategies for students who are working above and below grade level.
 For students working above grade level in mathematics, we will provide opportunities for acceleration.
 In addition, curriculum differentiation opportunities will be available including targeted and flexible grouping practices.
 NWEA's MAP test provides teachers with the tools to define flexible groups for instruction and personalized instruction.
 Curriculum differentiation opportunities will be offered in all classrooms.
-We will also promote co-curricular and extracurricular activities such as science fairs, spelling bees, public speaking contests, etc. Through the PLC collaborative inquiry process, teachers will use data from ongoing assessments collaboratively to identify and meet the needs of individual students.
+We will also promote co-curricular and extracurricular activities such as science fairs, spelling bees, public speaking contests, etc.

+Through the PLC collaborative inquiry process, teachers will use data from ongoing assessments to identify the needs of individual students.
+Shared strategies to improve student learning are developed and implemented collaboratively meeting the needs of students below, at, and above grade level.

-- 4. Provide a school academic calendar in Appendix C (minimum of 185 instructional days or 1,025 hours). - 5.
-Describe in a brief narrative below on how the calendar coincides with the tenets of the proposed mission and education plan.
+4. Provide a school academic calendar in Appendix C (minimum of 185 instructional days or 1,025 hours).

+5. Describe in a brief narrative below on how the calendar coincides with the tenets of the proposed mission and education plan.

-James Madison's annual school calendar reflects 185 school days over a nine and a half month period similar to what is offered at many NC public schools operating on a traditional (i.e. non year round) calendar.
-In 2015 16, school will start on Tuesday, August 25, and end on Thursday, June 9 (see Appendix C for full school calendar).
+New Hope Charters annual school calendar reflects 185 school days over a nine and a half month period similar to what is offered at many NC public schools operating on a traditional (i.e. non year round) calendar.
+In 2015-16, school will start on Tuesday, August 25, and end on Thursday, June 9 (see Appendix C for full school calendar).
 However, in keeping with our mission to assist students developing a healthy life, our daily school schedule differs from traditional schools through the integration of our athletic curriculum where children get 30-60 minutes of exercise a day for four days a week, depending on grade level.
 The fitness program block will be staggered by grade level so that there are typically no more than three small groups at a time in the athletic facility.
 For an example of an individual teacher's schedule, please see Appendix C.